neilbinney/helloworld/README.md

 ## Getting Started

-Project is designed to build on own hardware running Ubuntu 16.04.
+Project is designed to build on it’s own hardware running Ubuntu 16.04.

 Ensure that the version of git being used is later than 2.5: